MortezaAdl/SiameseFC/README.md

 ### 2.1 Prepare training data
 One training sample consists of an examplar image: **z**, a search image : **x**, and their correspnding ground truth information: **z_pos_x, z_pos_y, z_target_w, z_target_h and x_pos_x, x_pos_y, x_target_w, x_target_h**.
 Note the coordinates of the target have been converted to the center of bbox from the lefttop corner through function *src.region_to_bbox.py*. <br>
 <br>
-We pick the neibored two images in a vedio as z and x, and get a shuffled training data set from all 78 vedios in OTB2015 data set.
+We pick the neibored two images in a vedio as z and x, and get a shuffled training data set from all 180 vedios in validation data from GOT-10K data set.
 And for conveniece of later steps, we resize all images to a uniform size [*design.resize_width, design.resize_height*].
 The training data set is saved in a tfrecord file.

 ### 2.2 Pad & Crop the image
 Before entering the conv network, we crop **z** and **x** to certain sizes, and pad with the mean RGB value of each image if the crop region exceeds the orignal image size.<br>
 <br>
-According to the paper, the croped **z** should contains the area of the marginal bbox on the original image, where the margin *p = (w + h) / 4*, and this marginal context will then be resized to a constant size: [*design.exemplar_sz, design.exemplar_sz*], which is [127, 127] in our training process. <br>
+According to the paper, the croped **z** should contains the area of the marginal bbox on the original image, where the margin *2p = (w + h) / 2*, and this marginal context will then be resized to a constant size: [*design.exemplar_sz, design.exemplar_sz*], which is [127, 127] in our training process. <br>
 <br>
 Cropping step of **x** is the same, but only all the sizes are larger by a facter: *desing.search_sz / desing_examplar_sz* and the center of cropping is the center of target position in **x** instead of **z**.
 In addition, cause the evaluation process needs to inference three different scales of **x** to implement the update on target scale, here in training process, we also crop three **x** samples, but with the same size.
 (The last sample actually has a little bit larger size due to the way we crop the image, but this doesn't matter.)